 for exercise of sale horses and also those who are getting ready to enter track training.

-The larger the circle, the less stress is placed on the joints and tendons, making the
+The larger the circle, the less stress is placed on the joints, making the exercise much less

 When we bought the farm, there was no barn, only some small, decrepit shelters in the

 existing paddocks.
 Designed completely by myself and my husband, we built the barn

 ourselves with minimal help from a few family members and friends.
 The barn has nine